BasicMode • 5/16/2026, 12:44:38 PM

 About XRPUSDT: XRP exhibits long quiet ranges punctuated by sudden vertical moves driven by news flow.
 This regime rewards range-bound strategies most of the time but can punish them during breakouts.

-An 92.4% win rate across 24,728 trades on XRPUSDT is unusually high.
+An 92.4% closed-trade win rate across 24,728 closed trades on XRPUSDT is unusually high.
 Strategies that win this often typically use small take-profits relative to stop-losses, which works until a single large adverse XRPUSDT move erases many small wins.
+This figure covers closed trades only and **excludes 77 orders** that were still open at the end of the window.

-Risk profile: Per-trade exposure was minimal -- the worst trade only cost 0.01% of starting capital.
+Risk profile (closed trades only): Per-trade exposure was minimal — the worst closed trade only cost 0.01% of starting capital.
 That low-risk-per-trade footprint is the signature of a tightly-sized configuration; expect smoother equity curves but also slower compounding in strong trend regimes.
-Best single trade contributed +0.00% to the account, giving a single-trade reward-to-risk ratio of roughly 0.07:1 between the extreme outliers.
+Best single trade contributed +0.00% to the account, giving a best-vs-worst ratio of roughly 0.07:1 between the extreme closed trades.
+Note: this is a closed-trade statistic — open positions and unrealized PnL are not included.

-This backtest was executed on historical Binance Spot 1-minute candles for XRPUSDT, with intrabar fill simulation in "OLHC" mode and a synthetic order latency of 2s applied to each fill to approximate real-world routing delay.
-The simulator processes every minute sequentially, evaluates the BasicMode rule set, and books fills against the next available bar -- a standard event-driven backtesting approach that avoids look-ahead bias.
+This backtest was executed on historical Binance Spot candles for XRPUSDT at a base resolution between 1 second and 1 minute (1-second for liquid pairs, 1-minute where finer data is unavailable), with intrabar fill simulation in "OLHC" mode and a synthetic order latency of 2s applied to each fill to approximate real-world routing delay.
+The simulator processes each base candle sequentially, evaluates the BasicMode rule set, and books fills against the next available bar, a standard event-driven backtesting approach that avoids look-ahead bias.
 Equity is marked-to-market on every closed trade and aggregated into the equity curve shown above.

 Loading equity data...